greenwyrt/plover2CAT/user_manual.md

 For more detail, go to the [editing](#editing) section.
 There is a 10-action history for undo/redo.

-- Lock Cursor at End: If checked, the cursor will be placed at end during writing, and all text is "appended" to end of document.
-- Capture All Steno Input: If checked, all writing through Plover will be tracked, and text emitted into editor, regardless of whether editor window is in focus.
-By default, no writing to editor when window is not in focus.
-- Add Custom Dict: Add a custom dictionary to the transcript.
-See  [transcript dictionaries](#transcript-dictionaries) for details.
-- Remove Transcript Dictionary: Removes a loaded transcript dictionary.
-This will remove both from the Plover instance and the configuration file, but not delete the actual file.
 - Merge Paragraphs: Merges two paragraphs together.
 - Split Paragraphs: Splits one paragraph into two.
 - Cut: cut text (and underlying steno) from paragraph.